NishchayAnand/software-engineering/DevOps/Docker/Interview Questions.md

 2. **Docker Host**: The background process responsible for managing containers on the host system.
 It listens for Docker client commands, creates and manages containers, builds images and handles other Docker related tasks.

-3. **Docker Registry (Docker Hub)**: A centralized repository of Docker images.
+3. **Docker Registry (Docker Hub)**: A centralised repository of Docker images.
 It hosts both public and privates repositories (or packages).
 When you run a container, Docker may pull the requires images from the registry if it's unavailable locally.

 ---

-Q. What is a Dockerfile.
+Q. What is a **Dockerfile**?

-A Dockerfile is a text file containing instructions for building a Docker image.
-It defines the environment, configurations, dependencies, and commands necessary to create and run a containerized application.
+A **Dockerfile** is a text file containing instructions for building a Docker image.
+It defines the environment, configurations, dependencies, and commands necessary to create and run a containerised application.

 ---

-Q. Explain key commands in Dockerfile.
+Q. Explain key commands in **Dockerfile**.

 1. **FROM**: Specifies the base image to use for building a new image.
 Every Dockerfile must begin with a `FROM` instruction.
 Sample: `FROM amazoncorretto:17`.